MathieuandSpheroidalWaveFunctions/prolate_swf/readme.txt

   exponent.

   Profcn can be run in either double precision or quadruple precision arithmetic.
-The choice is set in the module param located above right before profcn.
-For some compilers, the module param must be located before profcn.
-In param, the kind parameter knd is set by the statement:
+The choice is set in the module param provided in the github repository.
+If this is not available, then create param as follows:

+    module param
     integer, parameter :: knd = selected_real_kind(8)
+    logical, parameter :: debug = .true.
+    logical, parameter :: warn = .true.
+    logical, parameter :: output = .true.
+    end module param

-  Set the value of knd in the parenthesis to either 8 for 64 bit arithmetic (double precision) or to 16 for 128 bit arithmetic (quadruple precision).
-Using quadruple precision will provide higher accuracy over larger parameter ranges but will increase the run time by a significant factor.
+  Set the value of knd in the parenthesis to either 8 for double precision or 16 for quadruple precision arithmetic.
+Some compilers require that param be compiled prior to rather than after profcn.
+  The logicals in param are described below in the discussion of the output files.

   Some computers may have more than 8 bytes for double precision data and more than 16 bytes for quadruple precision data or may use